Please feel free to email me any questions that you have.

 - Benefits – Money, housing allowances included in the package, standard of living is high (maid, massages daily, cheap shopping on non-western items), cheap travel and no lack of places to see, experiencing a culture that most Americans know very little about.

-- Cons – pollution, major language difficulties at times (though not that difficult), Asia cultures can be unique, far away from home.
+- Cons – pollution, major language difficulties at times (though not that difficult), Asia cultures can be unique, far away from home depending on your home.

-- Benefits – Language is easier, culture is easier, closer to home, great history.
+- Benefits – Language can be easier, culture can be easier, easy travel to many countries, closer to home (depending on your home!), great history.

-- Cons – no housing allowances unless you go very eastern Europe (Lithuania, Estonia, Romania, Russia), expensive to live, salaries not great but livable (they get better the further East you go)
+- Cons – no housing allowances unless you go very eastern Europe (Lithuania, Estonia, Romania, Russia), expensive to live, salaries not great but livable (they get better the further East you go), taxes in some countries.

 - Benefits – Money Money Money, usually very good packages (have friends earning over $100,000 as a couple and only spending about $30,000 a year).
 Good benefits packages.

-- Cons – middle eastern cultural ideas may not mesh with your own, women can have specific difficulty.
-Hot.
-Deserts.
+- Cons – middle eastern cultural ideas may not mesh with your own, women can have specific difficulty with restrictions on freedom of movement and treatment.
+Do your research.

 Websites to look at: International Schools Review, a good site to look at to get reviews of schools, have to read with a grain of salt but from what I have heard they seem to be pretty accurate.
 It is one you have to pay for but it does give you a good feel, I have honestly not known anyone to go to a school that has loads of bad reviews and not agree with them so it is worth considering.
 I think schools with one or two doesn’t mean that much, as in that lack of reviews does not indicate a good school, just one that the teachers either don’t know about the site or don’t choose to use it.